Legislative violence: 8 May 2007

-Two dozen members overwhelmed the Speaker's podium, which became a free-for-all between the ruling (DPP) and opposition (KMT) parties with punches and sprayed water, requiring at least one hospitalization.
-The fight was over an alleged delay of the annual budget.
+Two dozen members overwhelmed the Speaker's podium, which became a free-for-all between the ruling DPP and opposition KMT with punches and sprayed water, requiring at least one hospitalization.
+The fight was over an alleged delay in the annual budget.

 25 June 2013

 Angry legislators wrestled, splashed water, and bit each other in a brawl over a controversial capital gains tax on share trading.

 13 to 14 July 2017

-Legislators brawled on two consecutive days over a controversial $420 billion infrastructure spending plan, which the opposition (headed by the KMT) claims to benefit cities and counties faithful to the current President's ruling party, the DPP.
-They also claim that the plan has been devised to secure support for the party ahead of next year's regional elections.
+Legislators brawled on two consecutive days over a controversial $420 billion infrastructure spending plan.
+The opposition (headed by the KMT) said the plan would benefit cities and counties faithful to President Tsai Ing-wen's ruling party, the DPP.
+They also said the plan was devised to secure support for the DPP ahead of the 2018 regional elections.

-On 13 July, Taiwanese Premier Lin Chuan was prevented from delivering his report on the budget after a water balloon was thrown towards him.
-This resulted in him leaving the chamber and causing the session to come to a halt.
-On the following day, opposition lawmakers occupied the chamber and raised large padded office chairs above their heads, surrounded the podium and tussled with rival legislators to prevent Mr Lin from presenting the report once more as water balloons were thrown.
+On 13 July, Premier Lin Chuan was prevented from delivering his report on the budget after a water balloon was thrown towards him.
+This resulted in him leaving the chamber and causing the session to halt.
+The following day, opposition lawmakers occupied the chamber.
+They raised large padded office chairs above their heads, surrounded the podium, and grappled with rival legislators to prevent Lin from presenting the report again as water balloons were thrown.
 This resulted in the early suspension of the parliamentary session.